liferay/liferay-docs/devGuide/en/chapters/10-hooks.markdown

 for similar Struts actions, but from portlets.

 Struts actions are defined as classes, and they're all connected in a `struts-config.xml` file.
-A `struts-config.xml` for Liferay portal running on Apache Tomcat is in the `liferay-portal-[version]/tomcat-[version]/webapps/ROOT/WEB-INF` directory.
+The `struts-config.xml` for a Liferay Portal instance running on Apache Tomcat can be found in the `liferay-portal-[version]/tomcat-[version]/webapps/ROOT/WEB-INF` directory.
 The `struts-config.xml` file links actions to specific JSP pages.
 Each action performs a specific task and then returns a *forward*, an object containing a name and path.
-The forward defines what page the user goes to after the action completes.
+The forward defines the page the portal sends the user to after the action completes.
 When a user submits a form that maps to one of these actions, the action class is loaded, executed, and returns a forward.

 A Struts action hook can wrap or override existing Struts actions or create a new Struts path; we'll demonstrate both here.
-We'll override the Struts actions in the `struts-config.xml` using a Struts action hook to point to a custom class, then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
+We'll override the Struts actions in the `struts-config.xml` file by using a Struts action hook to point to a custom class.
+Then we'll create a new Struts path: `/c/portal/sample` and navigate to it.
 Let's get started!

-First, let's override the login portlet's Struts action using the example-hook we created earlier in the chapter.
+First, let's override the Sign In portlet's Struts action using the example-hook project that we've been using in this chapter.

 Here's the current action in your portal's `struts-config.xml` file: